-Volume Snapshotting is introduced as an Alpha feature for the kubernetes persistent volume in v1.12.
+Volume Snapshotting is introduced as an Alpha feature for the Kubernetes persistent volume in v1.12.

 Being an alpha feature, ‘VolumeSnapshotDataSource’ feature gate needs to be enabled.
 This feature opens a pool of use cases of keeping the snapshot of data locally.
 The API objects used are VolumeSnapshot, VolumeSnapshotContent and VolumeSnapshotClass.
-It was developed with the similar notion and relationship of PV, PVC and StorageClass.
+It was developed with a similar notion and relationship of PV, PVC and StorageClass.

-To create snapshot, the VolumeSnapshot object needs to be created with the source as PVC and VolumeSnapshotClass
+To create a snapshot, the VolumeSnapshot object needs to be created with the source as PVC and VolumeSnapshotClass

 and the CSI-Snapshotter container will create a VolumeSnaphsotContent.